 I record our conversations for your future reference and so you can focus on the conversation itself.
 You can download the recording and save it to listen to later.
 I do not keep copies of the recordings after sending them to you.

-A full membership of my Academic Writing Studio is included.
+A 3-month free trial of my Academic Writing Studio is included.
 This means you can attend my weekly online writing group: A Meeting With Your Writing, if the times fit with your schedule.
-You can also use the asynchronous resources available on the member website.
+Quarterly Planning classes will complement the work we do together.

 Reaching out for some support is the first step.